 Administrative Law Judges (ALJ) conduct four kinds of proceedings:

 Rulemaking hearings for state agencies where public testimony is heard.

 Hearings for local units of government on a variety of issues, upon request.

 What Services does OAH provide for Local Government?

 The legislature has authorized OAH to contract with local political subdivisions such as cities, counties, school districts, towns, or other entities to provide administrative law judges to conduct trial-like (contested case) hearings and to serve as mediators to settle disputes.
 The ALJ presides at the hearing, hears the testimony and prepares findings of fact and a recommendation for the final decision maker, such as the City Council.
 When an ALJ serves as a mediator, the ALJ facilitates settlement discussions between the parties to a dispute.

 What’s the Cost?

 OAH bills for the services of ALJs on an hourly basis.
-The rate for FY 2012 is $165 per hour.
+The rate is $165 per hour.
 Hourly charges include hearing time, writing time and travel time.
 Expenses such as lodging, meals and mileage are billed when the judges must travel outside the metro area.
 OAH staff attorneys are often involved in the preparation of recommended written orders.
-Staff attorney time is billed at $80 per hour for FY 2012.
+Staff attorney time is billed at $80 per hour.
 OAH provides detailed invoices to agencies that show what time was expended by the judge or staff attorney and at what activity.